 Global FC is a holistic and integrated approach to supporting youth through resources, opportunities and relationships.
 Our program model is centered around building a village around each youth entering our Global FC community.
 The famous African proverb: ‘It takes a village to raise a child!’ originated from the Nigerian Igbo culture and proverb ‘Oran a azu nwa’.
 The Igbo’s also name their children ‘Nwa ora’ which means child of the community.
-The same sentiment is echoed in proverbs of various other African cultures, such as the Swahili proverb “One hand does not nurse a child”, the Sudanese proverb “A child is a child of everyone”

 “Children belong to the extended family, society, and friends.
 Decisions are based on those ties.
 No one is left behind.”

 Most of our Global FC youth come from communal and tribal communities which is central to their sense of identity.
 Our family engagement efforts become vital as a strategic effort to engage youth at an identity level.
 Our youth come from “countries where the family and local community are far more integrated—and central to identity, meaning, and survival—than is typical of the more individualistic culture prevalent in the U.S. today” (www.brycs.org) Much of our Global FC families have been uprooted from their communities, family members frequently lost or they have been separated from family members in their journey to safety.
 Most efforts in the US have an individualistic approach to programming with youth which can limit longterm sustainable impact.